Best Wood Burning Portable Fire Pits in 2021

 Air is everywhere, right?
 It needs to get in and around the logs.
 So, it depends on how you build the fire.

 They put too much tinder and kindling under the logs.

 This keeps oxygen from getting underneath.

-The fire pit you get may or may not have a setup that allows for air to get underneath the logs and kindling.
+Consequently, the fire pit you get may or may not have a setup that allows for air to get underneath the logs and kindling.

-You can remedy this by how you structure your kindling and your logs.
+However, you can remedy this by how you structure your kindling and your logs.